 - 4.8.1.
 The validity of any act of the ICB is not affected by any vacancy among members or by any defect in the appointment of any member. - 4.8.2.
-In the event of vacancy or defect in appointment the following temporary arrangement for quorum will apply: The quorum will be based on 6 members to include: - a) Either the Chief Executive or the Chief Finance Officer - b) Either the Chief Medical Officer or the Chief Nursing Officer - c) At least two independent non-executive members (including the Chair or Deputy Chair) - d) At least one Partner Member
+In the event of vacancy or defect in appointment the following temporary arrangement for quorum will apply: - Ensure 75% of active members are in attendance